New South Wales V set: Third batch (DIM & DIT)

-DIM 8037-8068 and were the last cars to be delivered with the Blue Goose moulded fibreglass ends, cream & wood veneer interiors and green seats.
+DIM 8037-8068 and were the last cars to be delivered with the Blue Goose moulded fibreglass ends, cream and wood veneer interiors and green seats.

 DIM 8069-8092 were built with a white moulded fibreglass end incorporating the State Rail Authority's corporate colours of red, orange and yellow, yellow interiors, newer air conditioning technology and ditchlights.
 These can be distinguished from the earlier DIMs by the air-conditioning grille cover.

 DJM and the rest of DIT cars

+From 1985, DJM power cars and DIT trailer cars entered service.
 Technological advances saw a thyristor chopper system fitted to the next batch of power cars, coded DJM.
 The chopper cars gave a smoother and quieter ride.
 The chopper cars can be distinguished from the earlier camshaft cars by a large open grille at the pantograph end of the power car, and by different hatch coverings over the driver's side of the power car.
 DJM 8123–8137 had even larger open grilles on the pantograph end.
 DJM 8101 had its Candy livery moulded fibreglass end repainted into CityRail blue and yellow in 1990 to form a special set, with the commemorative wording "celebrating 20 years of double-deck intercity services to Gosford" applied near the driver's cab window.
 In 2009, DJM 8101's front was repainted into standard Intercity livery.

 Final batch (DKM & DKT)

 The final V sets were introduced in 1989, and they were the last carriages to be built by Comeng's Granville factory.

 These cars were coded DKM and DKT and are permanently coupled.
 There were several changes: the cars were finished in corrugated steel, instead of the previous inserted Budd fluting.
 Seating had separate seat backs.
 Instead of the push-pull doors inside the previous V sets, the DKs were fitted with an electronically operated vestibule door, and no door was installed at the gangway.
 The State Rail Authority wanted to order an extra 50 but funding was not available.

 Overhauls

 During 1993, the distinctive gold tinted windows were replaced by charcoal ones.
 Starting in May 1995 the earlier carriages were overhauled by A Goninan & Co, Broadmeadow as part of the CityDecker program.
 This saw the DCMs receive driver's cab air conditioning, destination indicators and ditchlights where not already fitted.
 The fibreglass end was repainted grey and yellow.
 This was later changed to blue and yellow.

 Eventually all cars were put through the program with those with yellow interiors being refurbished in the same cream interior with green seats style as the older cars.

 On 1 July 2013, a refurbishment of the remaining 200 cars was announced as part of the NSW TrainLink and Sydney Trains restructure and branding.
 The refurbishment most notably included new carpets and seat covers themed in 'Bush Plum'.
-The external livery of the trains are also changed to a grey, red and yellow scheme.
+The external livery of the trains are also changed to a grey, red and yellow scheme, featuring the NSW TrainLink logo.